ebi-igweze/simple-call-adapter/README.md

 A simple adapter for retrofit 2

 ## Introduction
 This is a simple adapter for retrofit responses.
 It is made to compose both error and success response that will be passed into one callback and also provide cancellable subscriptions for asynchronous calls.
+You can read this [post](https://android.jlelse.eu/building-your-own-retrofit-call-adapter-b198169bab69) explaining the setup.

 ## Key Classes